Harald Sohlman: Newspaperman

 He turned Aftonbladet into one of the biggest liberal papers during the tail end of the 19th century and the start of the 20th century.
 Between 1892 and 1905, he was the chairman of the Association against food tariffs.
 (During the tariff disputes, he was a fierce opponent to the protectionists.)
 Aftonbladet was seen as a political outlet for Karl Staaff's government during its first term (1905 to 1906).
 Because of his passionate interest in the issue of defense, and his dislike of socialism, he eventually drifted to the right on the political spectrum.
 Because of his hostile attitude towards Norway's ambitions for independence, he was never invited to join the Left-wing press association.
 In particular, the leadership of Dagens Nyheter and Aftonbladet exchanged strong words.
 On the other hand, social democratic editors were not invited either.
 After the 1905 crisis in the union with Norway, the paper became increasingly nationalistic with Sohlman as editor in chief.
 He was a proponent of a proportional electoral system, while majority voting in single mandate constituencies was the official party line for the liberal party leadership.
 After the return of Staaff in 1911, and under the influence by the Courtyard Crisis in the spring of 1914, he left the National liberal association and supported the political right from then on.

 Sohlman was the chairman of the Stockholm shooting federation between 1907 and 1916 and vice chairman of Stockholm's militia federation between 1912 and 1926.
 In 1912, he initiated the Nordic capital cities' shooting competitions.

 In 1915, during the First World War, he and his brother Arvid Sohlman sold the paper to the Germans in order to allow them to spread German propaganda in Sweden.
 The Sohlman brothers pledged their stocks in exchange for a large sum of money.
 The deal was long kept secret.
-K. A. Wallenberg and Torvald Höjer, head of the foreign ministry's press agency, contacted Sohlman among others with criticism that blamed Russia and the tsar for starting the war.
+Knut Agathon Wallenberg and Torvald Höjer, head of the foreign ministry's press agency, contacted Sohlman among others with criticism that blamed Russia and the tsar for starting the war.
 During Sohlman's time at the paper, it was also a body for pro-Finnish forces starting with the period of Russification of Finland.
 He was awarded the Order of the Cross of Liberty, 2nd class, in 1918.
 In 1921, Aftonbladet and Dagen returned to Swedish ownership.